Associate Professor of the Practice of Computational Journalism

 January 2017 – August 2018

-Associate Director, Storytelling with Data Workshops at BU
+Associate Director, Data+Narrative: Storytelling Workshops at Boston University

 September 2016 – April 2018

-Co-developing the annual Storytelling with Data Workshops and helping to launch a program that expands on the summer program to bring similar training off-campus.
+Co-developed a new curriculum for the annual Storytelling with Data Workshops.
+Helping to launch a program that expands on the summer program to bring similar training off-campus.

 Clinical Professor of Computational Journalism

 Freelance Investigative Reporter